 Incoming Overlay packets are placed into Physical NIC queues using DPDK RSS (Received Side Scaling) hashing algorithm.
 A vrouter startup are created (with the help of the physical NIC PMD) as many DPDK queues (both RX and TX rings) as the number of vrouter allocated polling and processing cores.

-The hashing algorithm is used 4 tuple values: IP source, IP destination, source port and destination port.
+The hashing algorithm for MPLSoGRE packet only use 4 tuple values: IP source, IP destination, source port and destination port.
 Unfortunately, the entropy of these 4 values is low when GRE is used.

 Indeed, the 4 tuple values is kept the same between 2 different compute nodes.